 - The value of the metric of the same app, from the most active build of the same update channel in your tenant

 The advisory view will help you understand the context of the regression and get guidance.
 On this view, you will see:

-- Office client, build, and metric where a regression has occurred
+- Office app, build, and metric where trend change has been detected

 - Number of user sessions in the impacted build and app

 - Value of the monitored metric when the regression was detected

 Note that the Active devices count refers to the number of devices in your tenant on which the Office apps are being used.
 There may be a slight misalignment with management tools as these typically report number of devices on which the Office apps are installed, even if they are not being used.

 Data for the Microsoft 365 Apps health dashboard